A Quick History...

 In early 1984, Amiga ran into severe financial difficulty and so decided to show the incomplete Lorraine at the Consumer Electronics Show in Chicago.
 It proved very impressive to those who saw it, who couldn't believe its power.

 There was much interest from Apple, Atari, Silicon Graphics and Sony and Atari made a serious offer.

-knowing Amiga were in difficulty, Atari dropped the price offered to buy the company to only US$0.98 per share.
-Amiga were not impressed and approached Commodore who bought the company from under Atari's nose and repaid the $500,000.
+Amiga were not impressed and approached Commodore, who then bought the company from under Atari's nose and repaid the $500,000!

 Atari were incensed and stepped up their work on their own 16-Bit machine, also based on the 68000 CPU with other bespoke chips curiously similar to the Lorraine chips.
-Jack Tramiel (former boss of Commodore) threw all the resources he had available (including poached Commodore staff) to beet Commodore to market and his "Atari ST" did just that.
+Jack Tramiel (former boss of Commodore) threw all the resources he had available (including poaching Commodore staff) to beat Commodore to market and his "Atari ST" did just that.

 The Amiga 1000 looked like a desktop PC - it had base unit on which a monitor could be placed and a separate keyboard and mouse.

 It had a Motorola 68000 processor running at 7 MHz, 256K of chip RAM (upgradable to 512K of chip RAM) and launched at an incredible $1,300 - four times the price of the 8-Bit C64 and twice as much as the Atari ST!